julius-julius/qsc/local operators N4 SYM/README.md

 - For type III states, use *TypeIII_exec.out*
 - For type IV states, use *TypeIV_exec.out*

 You will need to anticipate the Linux/Mac command with `wsl` for Windows.
+If you navigated to the */core* directory using the `cd` command, and then ran the above line, then your executable will also be stored in the */core* directory.
+If you ran the above line, after launching terminal from another directory, and giving a path to the sourecode, then your output will be stored in the directory that you launched terminal from.
+By default, this is usually your home directory.
 Once compiled (it should compile without errors, warnings are OK), ensure that the exeutable file and the ${\tt Mathematica}$ notebook are in the same directory.
 The ${\tt C++}$ sourcecode needs to be compiled only once.

 ## Execution and Automation